2nd Battalion, 9th Marines: Somalia

-During this period, there were two main factions in the Republic of Somalia who provoked an all out war which became known as the Somalian Civil War.
-One of the factions was led by Ali Mahdi Mohamed, who became president; and the other, by the warlord Mohammed Farah Aidid.
+By this time, Somalia had suffered over four years of civil war.
+Dictator Mohammed Siad Barre had deliberately broken up the armed forces into clan factions in order to maintain his hold on power, starting from 1987.
+By 1991 there were two dominant factions in the immediate area of Mogadishu, the capital.
+One of the factions was led by Ali Mahdi Mohamed; and the other, by the warlord Mohammed Farah Aidid.

-In 1991, the United States initiated Operation Provide Relief (UNOSOM I) which was part of a United Nations (UN) endorsed effort called The Unified Task Force (UNITAF), to provide humanitarian relief.
+In 1991, the United States initiated Operation Provide Relief (UNOSOM I) which was part of a UN endorsed effort called The Unified Task Force (UNITAF), to provide humanitarian relief.
 In August 1992, President George H. Bush sent, 25,000 US troops (mostly US Marines from I MEF) to the Republic of Somalia and the mission was renamed Operation Restore Hope, also known as UNOSOM II.
 Its main objectives were to provide humanitarian relief, initiate 'nation building', disarm the various factions, restore law and order, help the people set up a representative government, and restore the infrastructure.